Kumamap Kumamap Kumamap

 When and where was the latest bear incident in Hokki-ji Temple?

-The most recent bear sighting in Hokki-ji Temple was on January 20, 2026 in Kizugawa City, Kyoto, where 2 Black Bear was reported.
+The most recent bear sighting in Hokki-ji Temple was on December 17, 2025 in Nara Furuichicho, Nara, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Hokki-ji Temple?